How Our Construction Industry Investors Are Prioritizing Mental Health

 Our investor McCarthy, which specializes in commercial construction, recently won the Excellence in Mental Health Advocacy Award for a construction company by the National Association of Home Builders (NAHB).
 McCarthy has expanded and integrated its mental health services — which include digital, telemedicine, and peer-support services — combining strategies and practices across the company’s safety, human resources, and operations teams.

 The company has also actively shared materials with other companies and organizations about its proactive approach.

-“This focus on mental health awareness and support is crucial for the long-term success of our industry,” McCarthy president and chief operating officer Scott Wittkop said.
+“This focus on mental health awareness and support is crucial for the long-term success of our industry,” said Scott Wittkop, president and chief operating officer at McCarthy.
 “Similar to our industry’s united focus on physical safety, we believe this is something we must work on together.”

 We couldn’t have said it better ourselves.
 Build Your Future Arizona is committed to a safer, healthier skilled trades community.
 And we look forward to continued innovations in mental health care.
 Our industry depends on it.

-The Greater Phoenix Chamber Foundation’s Construction Workforce Initiative, Build Your Future Arizona’s mission is to create a sustainable and skilled craft workforce by creating awareness about high paying construction careers, training opportunities and mapping career paths to employment in these high demand occupations.
+Construction Workforce Initiative, Build Your Future Arizona’s mission is to create a sustainable and skilled craft workforce by creating awareness about high-paying construction careers, training opportunities, and mapping career paths to employment in these high-demand occupations.